 - You are a resident of the fifty states, the District of Columbia, or Puerto Rico (see questions 14 and 15).

-- You are able to attend the entire national convention of the National Federation of the Blind to be held in New Orleans, Louisiana from July 5 through July 10, 2022, with the financial assistance of the NFB (see question 19).
+- You are able to attend the entire national convention of the National Federation of the Blind to be held in Houston, Texas from July 1 through July 6, 2023, with the financial assistance of the NFB (see question 19).

 You do not need to be an NFB member to win.
 Many of our previous finalists had never heard of the National Federation of the Blind before they discovered the NFB's scholarship program.

 All thirty scholarships are awarded based on academic excellence, community service, and leadership.
 It is not necessary to demonstrate financial need, and financial status is not considered when the scholarship committee makes its decisions.